grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -query-frontend.cache-unaligned-requests
 [cache_unaligned_requests: <boolean> | default = false]

-# (experimental) How many series a single sharded partial query should load at
+# How many series a single sharded partial query should load at most.
+This is
-# most.
-This is not a strict requirement guaranteed to be honoured by query
+# not a strict requirement guaranteed to be honoured by query sharding, but a
-# sharding, but a hint given to the query sharding when the query execution is
+# hint given to the query sharding when the query execution is initially
-# initially planned.
+# planned.
 0 to disable cardinality-based hints.
 # CLI flag: -query-frontend.query-sharding-target-series-per-shard
 [query_sharding_target_series_per_shard: <int> | default = 0]